 - Adobe Flash Player 10.3+ (11.2+ recommended) check your Flash version

 - a URL (link to the meeting room) sent to you by your instructor (meeting host)

-- a laptop computer, a desktop computer, or an Android or iOS tablet or phone (mobile app for tablets or phones cannot do not have all features of a meeting)
+- a laptop computer, a desktop computer, or an Android or iOS tablet or phone (Adobe Connect Mobile).
+Keep in mind, mobile app for tablets or phones do not have all features of a meeting.

 - an Internet connection (ethernet connect is the most reliable, but good wireless connection will work as well)

 - a browser (Internet Explorer and Firefox work best)

 1. Watch Adobe Connect Quick Start Guide for Hosts from Linda.com